xdmushui/partner-center-sdk/develop/get-a-list-of-availabilities-for-a-sku.md

 ##### Availabilities for VM reservations (Azure plan)

 Follow this example to get a list of availabilities by country for Azure VM reservation SKUs.
-This example is for SKUs that apply to Azure plan subscription resources:
+This example is for SKUs that apply to Azure plans:

 ```http
 GET https://api.partnercenter.microsoft.com/v1/products/DZH318Z0BQ3Q/skus/0001/availabilities?country=US&targetView=AzureReservationsVM&reservationScope=AzurePlan HTTP/1.1